Codesee-io/docs-maps/docs/index.md

 Begin your journey with CodeSee Maps by following the [User Guide](./installation/).

+Interested in learning about the types of Maps most used across development teams?
+Read our [blog post](https://learn.codesee.io/types-of-codesee-maps-for-teams/).

 <!-- CodeSee Maps in Action
 [slider to highlight 3-4 features] -->